jvegar/js-leagueoflegends-app/README.md

 # League of Legends App
-App built on vanilla JS for browsing champions from Leogue of Legends.
+App built on vanilla JS for randomly browsing champions from League of Legends.

 ### Installation
 You can install globally lite-server package